gongahkia/tanabata/NAPKIN.md

         * https://blockchain.oodles.io/blog/telegram-mini-apps-vs-telegram-bots/
     * existing features of telegram bots
         * https://core.telegram.org/bots/features
+* add updated mermaid diagram of how the telegram bot is structured to the README.md in the root folder
 * implement proper LOCAL DEPLOYMENT via docker images so that developers also have instant access to the scrapers and the telegram bot, ask GPT for help with this as needed
-* implement the geolocation API to be called by the telegram bot
-    * implement proper geolocation API checks that will scrape for food based on available sites nearby
 * work out how to deploy the telegram bot with the following
     * heroku
     * railway